craigrachow/CISM/incidentmanagement.md

 - Log analysis
 - IRT lead by InfoSec Manager or dedicated IR Manager
 - If outsourcing accountability always remains with the organisation.
-- Contracts must clearly define - SLA's, regulatory comliance duties, data ownership and privacy, incident ID, change management integration, review meetings, jurisdiction and methods for conflict resolution.
+- Contracts must clearly define - SLA's, regulatory compliance duties, data ownership and privacy, incident ID, change management integration, review meetings, jurisdiction and methods for conflict resolution.

 **Example:**
 Using a SIEM to correlate alerts and trigger an automated response playbook.